What is ACM Multimedia Reproducibility?

 We do not expect the authors to perform any additional experiments on top of the ones in their original paper.
 Any additional experiments submitted will be considered and tested but they are not required.

 Each paper is reviewed by at least two members of the Reproducibility Committee.
 The evaluation process is not blind, and the authors and the reviewers cooperate in a proactive, opened, constructive and rigorous way in order to produce good science.

-The normal end result of this process is awarding one or more reproducibility badge to the original scientific contribution, depending on the level of reproducibility engagement of its authors.
-In addition, the reproducibility paper that was positively evaluated becomes a companion paper, permanently attached to the original paper inside the ACM Digital Library, along with the data and code.
+The normal end result of this process is awarding the Results Replicated badge to the companion paper, permanently attached to the original paper inside the ACM Digital Library, along with the data and code.
 The reviewers who participated to this audit add to this companion paper a section describing their effort, and become co-authors.

 This companion paper is an incentive for both authors and reviewers.

 The goal of the committee is to properly assess and promote multimedia research.
 While we expect that authors try their best to prepare a submission that works out of the box, we know that sometimes unexpected problems appear and that in certain cases experiments are very hard to fully automate.
 The committee will not dismiss submissions if something does not work out of the box; instead, they will contact the authors to get their input on how to properly evaluate their work.